Figure 1: Map and elevation

 It should be noted that such an increase in scintillation is not

-unexpected, for it is well-known that an increase in aperture the
+unexpected, for it is well-known that an increase in aperture

 emitting and/or receiving aperture will cause an effect known as

-"aperture averaging" - that is, if scintillation quashes the luminous
+"aperture averaging" - that is, if scintillation quashes the

-flux at one point across the area of the aperture, it is statistically
+flux at one point across the area of the aperture, it is

-more likely that as the aperture is made larger, some other portion of
+more likely that as the aperture is made larger, some other

 it will still be intercepting some of the signal.